Frequently asked questions

 Yes, South Australia has a growing need for Community Nurses as it emphasises home-based and community healthcare services.

-FAQs for Personal Care Attendants
+Personal Care Attendants

 Yes, Certificate III in individual support (Aged care/ Disability) is required.

-FAQs for Endorsed Enrolled Nurses
+Endorsed Enrolled Nurses

 Yes, South Australia's healthcare sector often seeks qualified EENs to support patient care needs.

-FAQs for Clinical Care Coordinators
+Clinical Care Coordinators

 Yes, South Australia's healthcare sector values experienced Clinical Care Coordinators to enhance patient care standards.

-FAQs for Medication Competent Nurses
+Medication Competent nurses

 A Medication Competent Nurse is a qualified Registered Nurse (RN), Enrolled Nurse (EEN), Medcom Carers with specialised training in medication administration and management.